RazAPIx64/R-Naming-Convention-Testing-Documentation-Utility/Closures/hookfunction.md

 ```lua
 function hookfunction(Function1: (...any?) -> (...any?))
 ```
-Replaces the first function passed with the second one Including the environments
+Replaces the first function passed with the second one including the environments of the functions

 Example:
 ```lua